 - From the Amazon Alexa app, select the Devices option.

 - Select Add Device.

 - Select Discover Devices.

 Congratulations!
-You have now linked all devices and you will be able to fully control your air purifier using Alexa.
+You have now linked all devices and you will be able to fully control your Android TV box using Alexa.

 What are the other features of a smart plug?

 There are a whole host of other features when it comes to using smart plugs.
 As these devices can be linked to other clever services such as IFTTT, Amazon Alexa, Google Assistant etc, then the sky’s the limit when it comes to thinking of ways of using these devices.

 Below are a few features to get your imagination going: